Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 Rendezvous handshake exchange has the following order of Handshake Types:

-1. after starting the connection: WAVEAHAND;
+1. After starting the connection: WAVEAHAND
-2. after receiving the above message from the peer: CONCLUSION;
+2. After receiving the above message from the peer: CONCLUSION
-3. after receiving the above message from the peer: AGREEMENT.
+3. After receiving the above message from the peer: AGREEMENT.

 When a connection process has failed before either party can send the CONCLUSION handshake, the Handshake Type field will contain the appropriate error value for the rejected